Care and Feeding

-- As a laxative diet and to make bulk. – Bran, turnips, beetroot, mangolds [a relative of beets that was commonly grown as animal feed], carrots, green crops, brewers and distillers grains.”2
+- As a laxative diet and to make bulk. – Bran, turnips, beetroot, mangolds [a relative of beets that was commonly grown as animal feed], carrots, green crops, brewers and distillers grains.”3

 There was constant attention in the official directives about not wasting any feed.
 Oat bags and hay bales were to be opened and grain dished up over a tarp to save any of the inevitable spillage.
 Hay was always to be fed in hay nets, never on the ground where it would be trodden into the mud.
-The cost to feed an animal in Europe, per day, was $1.57 in 1917 (about $27.68 in 2017 dollars).3 With the expense of keeping animals compounded by the very high cost of shipping, these measures were simply common sense.
-But, one can imagine that in the pressures of the battleground, they were often ignored.
-Waste, of supplies, time, and lives, is an inevitable part of war.
+The cost to feed an animal in Europe, per day, was $1.57 in 1917 (about $27.68 in 2017 dollars).4

-The need for adequate water was also addressed, but the animals did not have individual water buckets.
-Rather, they were led to water troughs “at least three times a day, and in summer four times.”4 Water supplies were usually streams and there was emphasis on not getting silt into the water when pumping it into the troughs.
+The need for adequate water was a constant concern.
+The animals did not have individual water buckets.
+Rather, they were led to water troughs “at least three times a day, and in summer four times.”5 Water supplies were usually streams and there was emphasis on not getting silt into the water when pumping it into the troughs.
 The voice of experience speaks through the pages: “If regular troughs are not forthcoming some substitute should be found.
-Anything capable of holding water will do, e.g., biscuit and tea tins, ground sheets, and tarpaulins of all kinds, variously supported.”5
+Anything capable of holding water will do, e.g., biscuit and tea tins, ground sheets, and tarpaulins of all kinds, variously supported.”6

 “On the march, mounted officers… must be sent forward to reconnoitre watering possibilities at the next halt, so that watering may be undertaken the moment the unit halts, in the best manner circumstances allow.